Close Menu

 Let’s break down what’s occurring:

-kind because the state schema. - We add every node (agent) to the graph with a reputation.
+• We add every node (agent) to the graph with a reputation.
 For nodes that want an LLM, we move within the GPT-4o config.
-For instance,
+For instance, "pro_debater_node" is added as ProDebaterNode(llm_config_map["gpt-4o"]), that means the Professional debater agent will use GPT-4o as its underlying mannequin.

-.
-This implies step one of the workflow is to generate a debate subject. - Then we add directed edges to attach nodes.
+• Then we add directed edges to attach nodes.
 The sides above encode the first sequence: subject -> professional’s flip -> fact-check -> (then a routing determination) -> … finally -> choose -> END.
 We don’t join the Moderator or Truth Verify Router with static edges, since these nodes use dynamic instructions to redirect the circulate.
-The ultimate edge connects the choose to an
+The ultimate edge connects the choose to an END marker to terminate the graph.

 When the workflow runs, management will move alongside these edges so as, however each time we hit a router or moderator node, that node will output a command telling the graph which node to go to subsequent (overriding the default edge).
-That is how we create conditional loops: the fact_check_router_node
+That is how we create conditional loops: the fact_check_router_node would possibly ship us again to a debater node for a retry, as an alternative of following a straight line.
+LangGraph helps this by permitting nodes to return a particular Command object with goto directions.

 In abstract, at a excessive stage we’ve outlined an agentic workflow: a graph of autonomous brokers the place management can department and loop based mostly on the brokers’ outputs.
 Now, let’s discover what every of those agent nodes really does.